A Clash of Kings: Across the Narrow Sea

 Daenerys Targaryen travels south, accompanied by the knight Jorah Mormont, her remaining followers, and three newly hatched dragons.
 At the city of Qarth, Daenerys's dragons make her notorious.
-Xaro Xhoan Daxos, a prominent trader in Qarth, initially befriends her; but Daenerys cannot secure aid because she refuses to give away any of her dragons.
-As a last resort, Daenerys seeks counsel from the warlocks of Qarth, who show Daenerys many confusing visions and threaten her life, whereupon one of Daenerys' dragons burns down the warlocks' House of the Undying.
-An attempt to assassinate Daenerys is thwarted by a warrior named Strong Belwas and his squire Arstan Whitebeard: agents of Daenerys' ally Illyrio Mopatis, who have come to escort her back to Pentos.
+Xaro Xhoan Daxos, a prominent trader in Qarth, initially befriends her, but Daenerys cannot secure aid because she refuses to give away any of her dragons.
+As a last resort, Daenerys seeks counsel from the warlocks of Qarth, who show Daenerys many confusing visions and threaten her life, whereupon one of Daenerys's dragons burns down the warlocks' House of the Undying.
+An attempt to assassinate Daenerys is thwarted by a warrior named Strong Belwas and his squire, Arstan Whitebeard: agents of Daenerys's ally Illyrio Mopatis, who have come to escort her back to Pentos.

 Characters

 The tale is told through the eyes of 9 recurring POV characters plus one prologue POV character: